 How Much Meat in a Live Lobster?
 A 1 1/2 pound hard-shell lobster will yield about 1 1/3 cups of cooked meat.

 Going up in size is a 2 lb.
 (900-1000g) lobster (known as “deuces”).
-This a nice hefty lobster perfect for a special occasion like a birthday or an anniversary.
+This is a nice hefty lobster perfect for a special occasion like a birthday or an anniversary.
 Select grade lobsters are often in high demand and this is reflected in the price.
-High end restaurants and steak houses will always get a premium for Selects.
+High-end restaurants and steakhouses will always get a premium for Selects.

-Even bigger in size are jumbo lobsters — 3 lbs. and up and are usually caught by offshore trawlers in the deep waters off Canada, Massachusetts, and New Hampshire.
-They makes an impressive gift for your seafood loving friends or business associates.
+Super jumbos are still caught by offshore trawlers in the deep waters off Canada, Massachusetts, and New Hampshire.
+They make an impressive gift for your seafood loving friends or business associates.
 How about a big lobster for Dad for Father’s Day?

-Save Money Buying the Right Size Lobster
+How to Save Money Buying the Right Size Lobster

 LobsterAnywhere sources live hard shell lobsters directly from our lobstermen partners at the docks daily.
 This catch is super fresh!